From Wikipedia, the free encyclopedia

 Lean-to, French: Appentis, built against the walls of Meaux Cathedral

-A typical free-standing lean-to shelter in the Adirondacks
+A typical free-standing Adirondack-style lean-to shelter

 A lean-to is a type of simple structure originally added to an existing building with the rafters "leaning" against another wall.
-Free-standing lean-to structures are generally used as shelters.
-One traditional type of lean-to is known by its Finnish name laavu.
+Free-standing structures open on one or more sides (colloquially referred to as lean-to’s in spite of being unattached to anything) are generally used as shelters.

 Lean-to made with car and tent